myupctoys/FreeRTOS_8051_Port/README.md

 #1 Clone or Zip this Repo locally to your PC.<BR>
 #2 Unzip the SDCC zip to a likely place on your HDD (preferable without spaces in the directory names).<BR>
 #3 Install GNU make (not included), I used GNU make 4.3 in Cygwin 64 bit on W10.<BR>
-#4 Modify the SDCC_Path.bat file in the Cygnal demo directory to point to SDCC and your Make binary "bin" folders.<BR>
+#4 Modify the Compile.bat file in the Cygnal demo directory to point to SDCC and your Make binary "bin" folders.<BR>
-#5 Run the SDCC_Path.bat batch file.<BR>
+#5 Run the Compile.bat batch file.<BR>

 Then command line "make" from the Cygnal Folder. "make clean" cleans out the clutter.
 Should see a screen as below.<BR><BR>